Jennifer counsels and represents private and public employers in all areas of labor and employment law including:

 In addition, Jennifer frequently works with employers to customize and present in-house training programs to educate employees and supervisors about employment laws and workplace policies.

 UPS, Inc., 369 NLRB No. 1 (Dec.
-23, 2019) (overruling postarbitral deferral standard set forth in Babcock & Wilcox Construction—and reinstating Spielberg/Olin postarbitral deferral standard and related prearbitral deferral standards that existed prior to Babcock—and applying reinstated postarbitral deferral standards to reverse the ALJ, dismiss the complaint, and defer to the unanimous decision of a joint grievance panel upholding the charging party’s discharge).
+23, 2019) (overruling deferral standard set in Babcock & Wilcox Construction, reinstating Spielberg/Olin deferral standards and applying reinstated deferral standards to reverse the ALJ, dismiss the complaint and defer to unanimous joint grievance panel upholding charging party’s discharge).

 Rose v.
 United Parcel Serv., Inc., No. 5:17-CV-378-REW, 2019 WL 1370849 (E.D.
 Ky.
 Mar.
 26, 2019), case dismissed, No. 19-5393, 2019 WL 5260164 (6th Cir.
 Oct.
 3, 2019) (granting summary judgment to employer on employee’s disability discrimination claim).